Reachability using NWPathMonitor and Combine

 }

-The interface provides a hint of the first type to be implemented, NWPathMonitor.PathMonitorPublisher
+The interface provides a hint of the first type to be implemented, NWPathMonitor.PathMonitorPublisher.
+Most of the code is boilerplate, and for this publisher, the Output expected is NWPath, without a Failure.

 When the publisher receives a subscriber, the link between them is established.